barionleg/cesium.wiki.gs/Fabric.md

   }
 }
 ```
-In Fabric, the `uniform` property's sub-properties are the names of the uniforms in GLSL and the JavaScript object returned from `new Material` and `Material.fromID`.
+In Fabric, the `uniform` property's sub-properties are the names of the uniforms in GLSL and the JavaScript object returned from `new Material` and `Material.fromId`.
 The sub-properties's values (for scalars) or sub-properties (for vectors) are the value of the uniform.

 We can implement our own `DiffuseMap` material by using an image uniform:
 ```javascript